-The All That We May Be programme develops the insights of the four-day Discovery of Will over a series of monthly standalone seminars building over the course of a year.
-This course in personal development is designed to help ground and resource individuals who wish, in Gandhi’s words to “be the change” they wish to see in the world.
-We anticipate that having experienced The Discovery of Will, many will want to integrate their learning through the All That We May Be programme.
+The All That We May Be programme builds on the insights of the four-day Discovery of Will, developing over the course of a year through a series of monthly standalone seminars.
+This course in personal development is designed to help ground and resource individuals, in Gandhi’s words to “be the change you wish to see in the world".
+We anticipate that having experienced The Discovery of Will, many will want to integrate and deepen their learning through the year-long All That We May Be programme.

-All That We May Be provides participants with the chance to deepen their understanding of psychosynthesis theory and the psychospiritual journey through direct, embodied experience.
-Participants learn to undertake a depth of self-exploration, examine how they navigate relationship and contemplate their inner experience, including an analysis of earlier life experiences and their influence on the present moment.
+All That We May Be provides participants with the chance to increase their understanding of psychosynthesis theory and the psychospiritual journey through direct, embodied experience.
+Participants learn to undertake a depth of self-exploration, examine how they navigate relationship and contemplate their inner experience, including an analysis of earlier life experiences and their impact on the present moment.

-The All That We May Be programme is aimed at people who want to fully participate in life and direct their being in the service of positive change.
-It is for those who feel called to make a difference, whether through leadership or by example, such as artists, community leaders and others drawn to social action, while similarly supporting those heeding callings closer to home, in areas such as by parenting, fostering, adoption or counselling.
+The All That We May Be programme is aimed at people who want to participate in life more fully and direct their being in the service of positive change.
+It is for those who feel called to make a difference, whether through leadership and/or by example, such as artists, community leaders and others drawn to social action, while similarly supporting those heeding callings closer to home, in areas such as by parenting, partnering, fostering, adoption or counselling.

-The programme is spread over one year with nine x 3-day weekends (Fri-Sun) and one 4-day residential.
-Commencing in September, the programme is structured (one weekend per month) over 9 weekends and concludes with a 4 day residential retreat; a format that provides the opportunity to study the holistic psychology of psychosynthesis in an accessible structure enabling participants to learn while maintaining existing work and family commitments.
+The programme is spread over one year with nine x 2.5-day weekends (Fri-Sun) and one 5-day residential.
+Commencing in September, the programme is structured (one weekend per month) over 9 weekends and concludes with a 5-day residential retreat; a format that provides an opportunity for participants to study the holistic psychology of psychosynthesis in an accessible learning structure while maintaining existing work and family commitments.

-What We May Be is structured so that each weekend builds on the preceding weekend as well a being coherent within itself.
+What We May Be is structured so that each weekend builds on the preceding weekend while being a coherent experience in itself.
 The psycho-spiritual context of psychosynthesis provide the overarching frame for the trajectory of the year and its journey of soulmaking.
 Modules within this programme draw on a variety of experiential learning techniques, including reflective mediation, guided imagery, volition, creative imagination and archetypal expression.

-Each three-day weekend modules will take place from Friday to Sunday at the Wild Goose Space at the Yard, Mina Road, St Werburghs, Bristol BS2 9YP on the following dates in 2020:
+Each 2 and a half-day weekend modules will take place from Friday to Sunday at the Wild Goose Space at the Yard, Mina Road, St Werburghs, Bristol BS2 9YP on the following dates in 2020:

 Weekend 1: 13-15 September